ESCOMP/CTSM/doc/source/tech_note/Decomposition/CLM50_Tech_Note_Decomposition.rst

-where :math:`{\Psi}_{j}` is the soil water potential in layer *j*, :math:`{\Psi}_{min}` is a lower limit for soil water potential control on decomposition rate (set to -10 MPa).
+where :math:`{\Psi}_{j}` is the soil water potential in layer *j*, :math:`{\Psi}_{min}` is a lower limit for soil water potential control on decomposition rate (in CLM5, this was changed from a default value of -10 MPa in CLM4.5 and earlier to a default value of -2.5 MPa).
 :math:`{\Psi}_{sat,j}` (MPa) is the saturated soil water potential, calculated using the multivariate regression model from Cosby et al. (1984):